 Platform: PS4 / Switch / PC

 From there, players choose which path they’d like to take and begin ascending the Spire, an endless dungeon with a myriad of enemies to encounter and secrets to discover.
-Battles are turn-based and see you expending energy in order to perform attacks, activate buffs, inflict debuffs, and generally just make your enemy’s life a living nightmare.
+Battles are turn-based and see you expending energy to perform attacks, activate buffs, inflict debuffs, and generally just make your enemy’s life a living nightmare.

 Grim Dawn is an action RPG that uses the same engine as the iconic Greek myth-inspired dungeon crawler, Titan Quest.
 However, the game features a wildly different tone and art style, presenting players with a thematically-dark setting based loosely on the Victorian era.
 You play as a member of a resistance fighting back against two otherworldly forces waging war for control over the human race.

 Quests see you exploring sprawling, procedurally-generated dungeons set in dark caverns, spooky forests, and desolate wastelands brimming with mobs of enemies.
-While that may all sound like standard Diablo-style dungeon crawling, Grim Dawn does make some attempts to stand on its own by introducing a dual class system that allows you to combine skills from six distinct classes along with more RPG-focused quest designs featuring choice-based outcomes.
+While that may all sound like standard Diablo-style dungeon crawling, Grim Dawn does make some attempts to stand on its own by introducing a dual-class system that allows you to combine skills from six distinct classes along with more RPG-focused quest designs featuring choice-based outcomes.

 Platform: Xbox One / PC

-Void Bastards is a strategy first-person shooter that has you planning and executing a space prison escape.
-Inspired by games like BioShock and System Shock 2, gameplay focuses on dungeon crawling through derelict spaceships, scavenging whatever supplies you can find and taking out any enemies who get in your way.
+Void Bastards is a first-person strategy shooter that has you planning and executing a space prison escape.
+Inspired by games like BioShock and System Shock 2, gameplay focuses on dungeon crawling through derelict spaceships, scavenging whatever supplies you can find, and taking out any enemies who get in your way.

-However, unlike most shooters, you don’t have to fight every battle with guns; Void Bastards features a number of traps and tools that can be upgraded and used to distract or deter enemies, leaving room for different playstyles.
+However, unlike most shooters, you don’t have to fight every battle with guns; Void Bastards features several traps and tools that can be upgraded and used to distract or deter enemies, leaving room for different playstyles.
 The game utilizes Roguelike mechanics that add variety to each run as new characters come equipped with unique skills.
 However, death isn’t heavily penalized, with crafting progress shared between runs.

 Sin Slayers is a turn-based RPG that also happens to feature some rogue-like and dungeon crawling mechanics.
-Set in a dark fantasy world, the game sees you building a three-man team of heroes from 10 distinct classes before setting off on a journey to defeat the seven deadly sin lords in a variety of randomly-generated forests, graveyards, and castles.
+Set in a dark fantasy world, the game sees you building a three-person team of heroes from 10 distinct classes before setting off on a journey to defeat the seven deadly sin lords in a variety of randomly-generated forests, graveyards, and castles.

 A unique “sinfulness” gauge keeps track of how righteous or dastardly your party member’s actions are and uses this information to determine how challenging your next battle will be.
 Desecrating graves in search of gold can lead to large amounts of sinfulness and tougher enemies.
 This adds a new layer of strategy that blends well with Sin Slayers’ classic JRPG-style combat.